vantage6/vantage6-workshop/episodes/algorithm_development.md

 ```

 TODO test on linux/mac?
+TODO it would be very convenient to add algorithm store and UI to this network

 This command creates a vantage6 server configuration, and then registers a
 collaboration with 3 organizations in it.
 It registers a node for each organization and